NXT TakeOver: Fatal 4-Way: Storylines

-The card comprised six matches.
-The matches resulted from scripted storylines, where wrestlers portrayed heroes, villains, or less distinguishable characters that built tension and culminated in a wrestling match or series of matches.
-Results were predetermined by WWE's writers on the NXT brand, while storylines were produced on their weekly television program, NXT.
+The card comprised six matches that resulted from scripted storylines.
+Results were predetermined by WWE's writers on the NXT brand, while storylines were produced on WWE's weekly television program, NXT.

 On February 27, 2014, Adrian Neville defeated Bo Dallas to win the NXT Championship at Arrival.
 On the May 8 episode of NXT a 20-man battle royal with the winner facing Neville for the NXT Championship ended in a 3-way tie between Sami Zayn, Tyson Kidd, and Tyler Breeze.
 The next week, Kidd won a Triple Threat match between the three to earn a title match at the first TakeOver, which he lost.
 That same night, Tyler Breeze cheated his way to victory over Sami Zayn to earn a title match.
 After this, Neville, Zayn, Breeze and Kidd became involved in a 4-way feud, leading to a fatal four-way match for the title at the event.

 In August 2013, Bayley started to team with Charlotte on a regular basis, but they were almost immediately targeted by the BFFs ("Beautiful Fierce Females", Summer Rae and Sasha Banks) as they attempted to convince Bayley to join their side.
 This storyline culminated with Charlotte turning on Bayley during a match, promptly joining the BFFs instead.
 On May 1, 2014, Bayley failed to advance in a tournament for the vacant NXT Women's Championship after losing to Sasha in the first round.
 On June 12, Bayley earned a pinfall over Charlotte, the new NXT Women's Champion, in a six-woman tag team match.
 In August, Bayley defeated Sasha Banks to become the #1 contender for the Women's championship held by Charlotte.